Key nutrients for a healthy vegan diet

 Calcium is needed for healthy bones and teeth.
 It also plays a role in muscle function, nerve signalling and heart health.
 Although there are a variety of plant sources of calcium, studies seem to suggest that most vegans don’t get enough calcium.
 Good vegan sources of calcium include calcium-fortified, unsweetened plant based drinks, calcium-set tofu, sesame seeds and tahini, pulses, brown and white bread, dried fruit and some dark green leafy vegetables such as kale.

 Iron is necessary for the production of red blood cells.
 Symptoms of iron deficiency include fatigue and a decreased immune system.
-There’s plenty of plant sources of iron such as baked beans, kidney beans, lentils, chick peas and garden peas, wholemeal bread and flour, fortified breakfast cereals, dark green leafy vegetables, nuts and dried fruit.
+There’s plenty of plant sources of iron such as baked beans, kidney beans, lentils, chick peas and garden peas, wholemeal bread and flour, fortified breakfast cereals, dark green leafy vegetables, nuts and dried fruit. heck out my other blog post for the best plant sources of iron here.
 Non-heam iron from plant sources is less well absorbed by the body than heam iron found in meat.
 Vitamin C helps the body absorb non-haem iron, so having foods and drinks rich in this vitamin (e.g. fruit, vegetables and potatoes) will enhance iron absorption.

 Zinc plays a key role in immune function and repair of body cells.
 There’s few plant sources of zinc and absorption of zinc from some plant foods, such as wholegrains and beans, is limited due to their phytate content.
 Useful vegan foods to include for obtaining zinc are chickpeas, lentils, tofu, pumpkin seeds, cashew nuts, chia seeds, linseed, walnuts and quinoa.